flatcar-archive/flatcar-docs/os/booting-on-ec2.md

 ### Instance storage

 Ephemeral disks and additional EBS volumes attached to instances can be mounted with a `.mount` unit.
 Amazon's block storage devices are attached differently [depending on the instance type](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#InstanceStoreDeviceNames).
-Here's the Flatcar Linux Config to format and mount the first ephemeral disk, `xvdb`, on most instance types:
+Here's the Container Linux Config to format and mount the first ephemeral disk, `xvdb`, on most instance types:

 ```yaml container-linux-config:ec2
 storage: